matteotroppina/PDE_solver/README.md

 ## Overview

-This C++ program provides a solver for the steady-state 2D heat equation with Dirichlet boundary conditions.
-It offers two methods for solving the equation: Jacobi and Gauss-Seidel.
+This project implements a solver for the 2D Poisson steady-state heat equation using C++.
+It provides Dirichlet boundary conditions and two iterative methods for solving the equation: Jacobi and Gauss-Seidel.

-This project implements a solver for the 2D Poisson heat equation using C++.
-It leverages advanced numerical methods and efficient programming practices to provide a robust and high-performance solution for simulating heat distribution in two-dimensional spaces.

 ## Project Structure

 - **src/**: Contains the main source files of the project.
   - **functions/**: Directory for function implementations relevant to the solver.
-  - **main.cpp**: The main entry point of the application.
-  - **CMakeLists.txt**: CMake configuration file for the source directory.
+  - **main.cpp**
 - **tests/**: Contains unit tests for the solver.
   - **jacobiTest.cpp**: Unit tests for the Jacobi method implementation.
-  - **jacobiTest.h**: Header file for the Jacobi method tests.
-  - **CMakeLists.txt**: CMake configuration file for the tests directory.
-- **build/**: Directory for build files (typically not checked into version control).
+- **build/**: Directory for build files
-- **CMakeLists.txt**: Main CMake configuration file for the entire project.
-- **.gitignore**: Git ignore file to exclude specific files and directories from version control.
+- **.gitignore**: Git ignore file to exclude specific files and directories.
-- **README.md**: (This file) Provides a comprehensive guide to the project.
+- **README.md**.

 ## Building the Project